 Our open and welcoming community culture makes it easy for budding artists or creatives to make their mark.
 More than 70 galleries across the region feature locally-handcrafted art and goods, while groups like the Rocky Mountain Women’s Film Institute and the Opera Theatre of the Rockies offer lively and unique cultural experiences.

 Hit a high note with local music performances and venues.
 Local options range from the Colorado Springs Philharmonic, which is the only full-scale professional orchestra in southern Colorado, to intimate venues like The Gold Room, which hosts eclectic artists from jazz to bluegrass to live comedy.
-In 2018, the new Ent Center for the Arts, a $60 million multi-venue performance and visual arts exhibition space, will open on the University of Colorado Colorado Springs campus.
+The new Ent Center for the Arts, a $60 million multi-venue performance and visual arts exhibition space, opened in 2018 on the University of Colorado Colorado Springs campus.

 Meanwhile, our big-city amenities like the Colorado Springs Fine Arts Center offer world-class art exhibitions and professional theatre performances, and museums like the Colorado Springs Pioneers Museum and the Western Museum of Mining & Industry give visitors a look at the region’s western heritage.